Tonishea Mack

 Bio

-Tonishea Mack is in her 7th season in 2024-2025 as head women's basketball coach at Governors State.
-She was named the program's second head coach on August 13, 2018 and is the winningest coach in program history.
+Tonishea Mack completed her 7th season in 2024-2025 as head women's basketball coach at Governors State.
+She was named the program's second head coach on August 13, 2018 and is the winningest coach in program history with a 108-97 record with the Jaguars.
 GSU's women's basketballl program enjoyed a break-through, record-setting season in 2023-24.

 Tmack was named the CCAC Conference Coach of the Year leading the 2023-24 Jaguars to a record-setting 23-7 record, 17-3 CCAC 2nd place finish and a NAIA Nationals appearance.
 She was also named the IBCA 2023-24 NAIA Women's Basketball Coach of the Year.